common-voice/our-voices-model-competition/submit/Variant_Accent_Dialect/kaka-central-kurdish/ReadMe.md

 - All validated.tsv files have been used. first 80% of files used for train and the remaining 20% for test.
 Download my splits from releases [here](https://github.com/dkakaie/our-voices-model-competition) or prepare yours.

 - Unfortunately CV8-11 contains non standard Kurdish text which needed to be corrected prior to training.
 To this end I have used [Asosoft library](https://github.com/AsoSoft/AsoSoft-Library) to normalize the sentences.
-Abdulhadi Riwandizi provided some tricks which seem to have corrected almost all errors.
+[Abdulhadi](https://github.com/hadihaji) provided some tricks which seem to have corrected almost all errors.
 (Thanks!)

 - Asosoft has released [a subset of their internal dataset](https://github.com/AsoSoft/AsoSoft-Speech-Corpus) for public use.
 I have tested the final model on this.